 Why This Matters

-Medical professionals are in demand, and over the next decade, the U.S. is projected to have a shortfall of doctors.
-But medical schools can’t cut corners, and they have to keep class sizes small in order to ensure that everyone gets the training they need.
+Medical professionals are in demand, and the U.S. is projected to have a shortage of doctors over the next decade.
+But medical schools can’t cut corners, and they have to keep class sizes small to ensure that everyone gets the training they need.

 As a result, earning a medical degree requires serious commitment.
-Students typically need to have a bachelor’s degree, a high GPA, and a high score on the Medical College Admission Test (MCAT).
-If you don’t meet all of these criteria, then you may think that a medical career is out of the question.
+Students typically need a bachelor’s degree, a high GPA, and a high Medical College Admission Test (MCAT) score.
+If you don’t meet these criteria, you may think a medical career is out of the question.
 Fortunately, that’s not the case, and you may be able to attend one of these accredited medical schools that are easier to get into.

 Our Ranking Criteria

-To put together this list, we researched nearly 50 medical schools throughout the U.S. to ensure that we covered a range of programs and locations.
-We used data available on each school’s website to narrow down the list based on enrollment, GPA requirements, average MCAT scores, and other factors to determine these top picks.
+To put together this list, we researched nearly 50 medical schools throughout the U.S. to ensure we covered various programs and locations.
+We used data available on each school’s website to narrow down the list based on enrollment, GPA requirements, average MCAT scores, and other factors to determine these 19 top picks.

 1. University of North Dakota School of Medicine